Prince-Aslan/Web-Scrapping/README.md

 - `pandas`: For data manipulation and analysis.
 - `requests`: For downloading files from a URL.
-   `BeautifulSoup`: For downloading files from a URL.
-BeautifulSoup
+   `BeautifulSoup`: For web scraping files from a URL.

 ## Step-by-Step Process